 - Content 22%

-Do you find it surprising that digital experiences are not optimized by more frequently?
-I don’t since we asked a similar question on site update / design refresh frequency:
+Do you find it surprising that digital experiences are not optimized more frequently?

-It would be good to see more people move to what Chris Goward calls evolutionary site design.
-The question is what is stopping businesses investing in optimization?
-What are your experiences?
+It would be good to see more people move towards evolutionary site design.
+The question is what is stopping businesses from investing in optimization?